Thinking Ahead for 2016 (but no Resolutions, please!)

 If you’re one of those people who gets overwhelmed and overwrought with all of the parties, gift buying, events, noise, etc, you can make choices that line up with what you really want instead of getting swept up in the ‘shoulds’ of the season.

-In 2011 I wrote a post about this and talked about themes instead of new years resolutions.
+I always recommend instead of resolutions to have a theme or an intention.
 Having themes instead of resolutions allows room for goals shifting with life shifting.
 Because if there’s one thing you can count on it’s that life shifts.

 In the last few years though I’ve gotten even more specific about how I go about setting my intentions and themes.
 I set them based not only about what things I have intention to accomplish, but even more so based on how I want to feel physically, emotionally, and spiritually (for me this is about how I show up for others and live in integrity with my values and beliefs, for you it may be your relationship with or to God, or whatever spirituality is for you.)

-I’ll be sending out some exercises for those who are interested in exploring their own intentions in a few weeks.
-For now, I am going to start you on some thoughts about how you feel in your body and what you might be able to do about it.
+I am going to give you an exercise to have you begin to consider how you feel in your body that isn’t optimal, and what you might be able to do about it.

 If you can do some writing about this, great.
-Feel free to post any thoughts on my facebook page or even email me if you have questions.
+Feel free to post any thoughts on my FB page or even email me if you have questions.

 - Choose one things about your health you’re not thrilled about and how it keeps you from feeling the way you want to feel.